aroraayush/invoicer/README.md

 A web application for small business owners and freelancers needing a simple and professional invoicing solution.
 ## Core features

-- User authentication for security
+- User authentication (jwt) for security

 - Storing / Viewing products & customers and linking them